webmasterkai/wayoffthegrid/docs/orientation/8-plumbing.md

 Hot and cold mixing is accomplished by turning the mixer handle clockwise or counter clockwise.
 To turn the faucet off, push in the mixer handle all the way and at the same time release the hose pressure with the shower head button.
 If you do not release the hose pressure the handle will not remain in a recessed position.

+### Water Filters

+A charcoal/kdf water filter with a replaceable element is installed inline on the cold water line going to the drinking faucet at the galley sink.
+Only this drinking faucet is double filtered.

+*EVERY FILL-UP* Add a few tablespoons of baking soda, particularly if the water is heavily chlorinated.

+*IF CONTAMINATED BY ALGAE* Clean out tanks though access ports in tops of tanks.
+Add one cup of chlorine bleach per tank, fill with water Let sit for 6-12 hours and flush the solution through the system Periodically clean sediment strainer.
+Rinse thoroughly with fresh water.
+Follow steps above for a new tank to complete the cleaning process.

+Change water filter elements at least once every 4 months, or whenever flow is reduced.

+In the lazaret is a sediment, charcoal, UV light filter that all freshwater passes through.

+### Manual Water Pump

+A foot-operated water pump is mounted in the galley sole.
+This pump supplies fresh water to the galley sink faucet, when operating the fresh water pressure pump is not desired.
+The galley sink faucet must be full on in the cold position for water to flow.
+A twist of the foot releases and returns the pump to the recessed position.

 ## Reverse Osmosis (RO) Water Maker

 ### Startup